enlightware/ferlium/doc/roadmap.md

 ### Compiler features

 - Basic optimisations: replace constructors of literals with constructed literals
+- Add context to IsNotSubtype error and write some more useful error messages when match exhaustiveness fails
 - Advanced optimisations: generic partial evaluation (constant propagation)
 - Just in time compilation